B59-CloudDevOps/learn-terraform/README.md

     > This is a file that holds all the default values that needs to be used irrespective of the environment.
     > When you delcare the variable values in this file, you don't have to explicitly mention this file as terraform picks "terraform.tfvars" by default
     > When you declare some value in dev.tfvars, qa.tfvars, prod.tfvars, then while running terraform commands, we need to mention that file

+How to run a tf command that has xyz.tfvas,
+    $ terraform init ; terraform plan --var-file=dev.tfvars

+How to run a tf command that has xyz.tfvas & cli varaibles,
+    $ terraform init ; terraform plan --var-file=dev.tfvars  -var environment=cli

+Variable Priority ?
+    cliVariables > ***.tfvars > terraform.tfvars > terraform.auto.tfvars